DallanQ/race_for_the_galaxy/Manual.md

 6-cost developments have listed as their victory point values.
 These are worth a variable number of victory points at the end of the game, as indicated on these cards.

-The powers of various cards can alter these rules if a player has them in their

-tableau before the development phase begins.
+The powers of various cards can alter these rules if a player has them in their tableau before the development phase begins.

-## Action: Place And Pay For A Development.

-To indicate no development, some players "knock" on the table, others put a world instead face down and flip it over, others put a card down but pick it up saying "no" when all are ready.
-Agree on a convention.

-Bonus: discard one fewer card when paying for a development.

-A player may have only one of any given development in their tableau.

-Developments are worth victory points.

-## Cost

-## Vps

-## Card Powers
+## Card Powers (Page 4)

 Every development, and most worlds, list one or more powers.
 Standard powers are depicted by icons with no text description (see the reference sheet).
 Special powers have icons, highlighted phases, and text descriptions at the bottom of the card which begin with the corresponding phase number.